List of Marvel Comics characters: P: F.R. Crozier

-In 1845, F.R.
-Crozier was appointed doctor and chief science officer for an Arctic expedition for the fabled Northwest Passage.
+This character is an adaptation of Francis Crozier, an Ulsterman who disappeared while searching for the Northwest Passage.
 Six months after the departure of the expedition, the ships became trapped in ice.
 The captain set forth with a party in search of help and was never seen again.
 Crozier led the remainder over the ice, only for much of the crew to die of exposure.
-Crozier ingested an elixir he had prepared before, which induced a state of suspended animation that his men mistook for death.
-His plan was to remain where he fell, allowing the ice to preserve him until the weather warmed enough to revive him, however, his remaining crew buried him and he was trapped in permafrost for 148 years, while concious.
+Crozier ingested an elixir he had prepared before, entering a state of suspended animation.